 You may request a message, F2F telephone or video message response.
 Face to face appointments will be offered if the clinician feels that it is medically necessary to do so.

 You can sign up now, with no paperwork

-We work as a team at the surgery, offering the first available appointment with the most appropriate clinical professional (for the problem you are presenting with at the time you request the appointment).
-This may not always be a doctor.
+We work as a team at the surgery, offering the most appropriate clinical professional (for the problem you are presenting with at the time you request the appointment).
+This may not always be a doctor, so please respect this if you are contacted by someone other than a GP.
 Genuine emergencies and patients who need immediately necessary treatment will always be seen on the same day.